isavir/devops-exam/README.md

 - Deletes the message from the queue when done, or sends it to the dead letter queue if something goes wrong
 - Can handle multiple messages at once and has configurable polling intervals

-Both services log everything with unique request IDs so I can trace a request all the way through the system.
+Both services log everything with unique request IDs to trace a request all the way through the system.

 ## The CI/CD Setup

 I set up three GitHub Actions workflows that work together:

 ### 1. Infrastructure Pipeline
 This runs first and sets up all the AWS resources using Terraform.
-It gets triggered when I change anything in the `infra/terraform/` folder.
+It gets triggered when there is changes`infra/terraform/` folder.
 After it's done, it exports outputs like the ECR URL and EKS cluster name for the other workflows to use.

 ### 2. Build & Test Pipeline
-This one runs the tests, builds Docker images, and pushes them to ECR.
-The cool part is it automatically grabs the version from Git tags using:
+This one runs the tests, builds Docker images, and pushes them to ECR. it automatically grabs the version from Git tags using:
 ```bash
 git tag --sort=-version:refname | head -n 1
 ```